gurinina/2025_IntroR_and_RStudio/lessons/02-introR-R-and-RStudio.md

 * Packages: lists the loaded libraries

-* Help: interface for R help menu for functions
+* Help: interface for R help menu for functions and packages

 ## Interacting with R